Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

-Written comments should be submitted via the public comment form found on the PSYPACT website (https://psypact.site-ym.com/page/PublicComment) and submitted to the PSYPACT Commission no later than 5:00 pm Eastern on November 4, 2021.
+Written comments can be submitted via the PSYPACT website (https://psypact.site-ym.com/page/PublicComment) and submitted to the PSYPACT Commission no later than 5:00 p.m.
+Eastern on October 3, 2023.

 The primary objective of the Delaware Board of Examiners of Psychologists is to protect the public from unsafe practices and practices which tend to reduce competition or fix prices for services.
 The Board must also maintain standards of professional competence and service delivery.
 To meet these objectives, the Board

 The Board issues licenses to psychologists and psychological assistants.

 The Board’s statutory authority is in 24 Del.
 C., Chapter 35.

 Unless notified otherwise, the Board meets the first Monday of each month at 9:00 a.m., except for July, August and December.
 In July, the Board meets the fourth Monday of the month and does not meet in August and December.
 All meetings are open to the general public and are held in the Cannon Building, 861 Silver Lake Boulevard, in Dover.
 The meeting schedule is available at the State of Delaware public meeting calendar.